adrianostanley/wc-picturecoupon-plugin/README.md

 * Treat the profile picture domain classes as objects;
 * Keep the plugin code simple and easy to read - via the documentation above each function and even the code itself;
+* Observe how SkyVerge had developed Jilt and its framework plugins to make an attempt to release a code in compliance with its standards;
 * Don't spend a lot of time with the layout and the usability itself.
 Although they are very important, especially in a plugin used by users with good and bad WordPress skills, I prefer to dedicate my time on its architecture and in the code standards.